spacial-player-data-visualization/g-player-visualization/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/) with the API at [localhost:5000/api](http://localhost:5000/api).

+### Deployment to Server (Heroku)
+> Log into [heroku.com](http://heroku.com) and deploy from the GitHub repo.

 ### Testing

-> Run Mocha to test
+We've included a few basic unit tests for the API using Mocha.
+Tests can be run with the following command:

+> Note: Make sure this is only run locally, as the tests clear out the database beforehand.

 ```sh
 $ mocha

 ```

-Note: Make sure this is only run locally, as the tests clear out the database beforehand.

-## Deployment to Server (Heroku)
-> Log into [heroku.com](http://heroku.com) and deploy from the GitHub repo.

 # Contributors